TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ## Functionality
 * Set logging channel where the reports are being logged into
 * Notify users about their actions being taken on their reports
-    * Set "talk-to-staff-channel" where users are being notified and can talk to the moderators
+    * Set "talk-to-staff-channel" where users are being notified and can talk to the moderators (optional)
 * Edit report message to the current state (e.g. "under investigation")
 * Use reactions as menu options
+* Locking reactions to one staff member upon first reaction

 ## Setting Up
 1. Copy the ID of your report Logging channel (The one where the native report feature logs those reports into)